 5. Capella University

 Capella University is a largely online institution of higher learning in Minneapolis, Minnesota.
-Having specialized in distance education since 1993, Capella has a student enrollment of approximately 39,000, coming from all 50 states and 61 different countries.
-There are 51 degree programs, in addition to 165 specialization options and 50 certificate programs.
-Most Capella students are working professionals and/or continuing learners completing their degrees on a part-time basis; 46% of students are enrolled in master’s programs, 26% in doctorate or EdS, and 25% in bachelor’s.
+Having specialized in distance education since 1993, Capella has a student enrollment of approximately 41,000, coming from all 50 states and 61 different countries.
+There are 47 degree programs, in addition to 89 specialization options and 11 certificate programs.
+Most Capella students are working professionals and/or continuing learners completing their degrees on a part-time basis; 45% of students are enrolled in master’s programs, 18% in doctorate or EdS, and 35% in bachelor’s.
 All Capella degrees emphasize building professional skill sets for real-world needs, and staff are closely aligned with experts in each respective field – professional associations, state licensure boards, etc. – to ensure curricula fit demands.
-96% of employers rate the performance of Capella graduates as exceptional.
-In addition, Capella holds valuable alliances with more than 500 organizations, including 19 Fortune 500 Companies.
+Capella holds valuable alliances with more than 500 organizations.

-Capella’s BS in Accounting includes 48 credits in the major.
+Capella’s BS in Accounting includes 180 program credits in the major.
 Requirements include Statistical Reasoning, Financial Accounting, Managerial Accounting, Cost Accounting for Planning and Control, Income Tax Concepts and Strategies, Contemporary Auditing, and more.
-From there, students have the opportunity to concentrate in Business Intelligence, Finance, Health Care Management, Human Resource Management, Management Leadership, Marketing, or Project Management.
-Courses deliver in accelerated 5 or 10-week formats, or the university’s FlexPath option allows students to complete the degree on a self-paced schedule.
+The university’s FlexPath option allows students to complete the degree on a self-paced schedule.
 Further, Cappella has a generous transfer policy of up to 135 credits, which can be earned through previous academic credits or prior learning assessments.
 All Capella classes are designed for maximum flexibility, and, for students unsure if online learning fits their learning style, free one week mini-courses are available for trial.

 6. Colorado Technical University